 In many countries, much of the native forest cover has been stripped to support charcoal production, and in others reliance on wood fuel for cooking has led to pressure on local forests and natural resources.
 In most of the urban or peri-urban areas in developing countries, charcoal is often the fuel of choice.
 The unsustainable collection of wood for charcoal production can contribute to mud-slides, loss of watershed, and desertification, which places further pressures on regional food security and agricultural productivity.
 In many countries, especially those with remaining old growth tropical forests, the increasing loss of forest canopy for charcoal production also brings devastation to local biodiversity, while the construction of logging roads damages the environment and exacerbates the dwindling habitat of endangered species.
 Unsustainable wood harvesting also contributes to deforestation, reducing carbon uptake by forests.

-Benefits of Clean Cooking Solutions
+Clean Cooking Solutions

 Many of today’s more efficient cookstoves have been shown to reduce fuel use by 30-60%, resulting in fewer greenhouse gas and black carbon emissions and reducing impacts on forests, habitats, and biodiversity.
 Recent evidence also demonstrates that advanced (efficient and low emission) cookstoves and fuels can reduce black carbon emissions by 50-90%.
 Since the atmospheric lifetime of black carbon is only a few days, reducing black carbon emissions can bring about a more rapid climate response than reductions in carbon dioxide and other long-lived greenhouse gases alone.
 In addition to having an immediate impact on the climate, reducing black carbon emissions would have a regional effect.